mitchlloyd/mitchlloyd.github.io/pages/javascript-heap.md

   // If we get to i === 0, then this is the new heap minimum and
   // we can stop.
   while (i > 0) {
-    // For now, just believe this gets the parent node index. const parentIndex = Math.ceil(i / 2) - 1;
+    const parentIndex = Math.ceil(i / 2) - 1;

     // If the current value isn't smaller than the parent value,